camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 - Configure your SMTP server by providing the values under `web-modeler.restapi.mail`.
   - Web Modeler requires an SMTP server to send notification emails to users.

-We recommend to specify these values in a YAML file that you pass to the `helm install` command.
-A minimum configuration file would look like this:
+We recommend specifying these values in a YAML file that you pass to the `helm install` command.
+A minimum configuration file would look as follows:

 ```yaml
 web-modeler: